 Ideas & Inspiration

 Homemade pulled pork is one of the easiest dishes to pull off with the help of an electric pressure cooker.
-Instead of cooking for hours inside an oven or outside in a smoker, just a couple of hours in a pressure cooker yields fall-apart tender chunks of pork ready for buns and slaw.
+There's no need to cook for hours inside an oven or outside in a smoker.
+A couple of hours in a pressure cooker yields fall-apart tender chunks of pork ready for buns and slaw.

-A couple of hours may sound like a long time, but keep in mind that it’s passive time while the pressure cooker works its magic.
-You can spend part of that time making a spicy barbecue sauce and stirring up a tangy slaw.
+A couple of hours may sound like a long time, but keep in mind you can prepare the rest of your meal while the pressure cooker works its magic.
+You can get started on the spicy barbecue sauce and stirring up a tangy slaw.

 Pulled Pork Recipe